d0tTino/UME/docs/API_REFERENCE.md

 `authorization` metadata.
 The helper class `AsyncUMEClient` accepts this token via its `token` argument and attaches it automatically.

+The gRPC service also exposes `SaveSnapshot` and `LoadSnapshot` RPCs which mirror the `/snapshot/save` and `/snapshot/load` HTTP endpoints.
+Both accept a `SnapshotPath` message containing the target file path and return an empty response on success.

 ## Endpoints

 ### GET `/query`